p3r7/blog/_posts/2021-05-10-norns-community.md

 Before that, the forum was used for that purpose but it was tedious to find back technical information buried deep between more general conversation.

-A wiki looked indeed like the best tool to create a shared memory, a common documentary heritage.
+A wiki looked indeed like the best tool to create a shared memory, a common _documentary heritage_.

 The idea was to use _awesome-monome-norns_ as a baseline for the structure but to make it more _script_ author-centered, notably allowing them to have space to document each of their creations.